 Iced Beurre Blanc/Royal Oyster/Hazelnut milk/Imperial Caviar

 Hazelnut milk foam, butter ice cream, excellent sturgeon caviar, and boiled oysters.
 This is the Chef’s signature dish.
 Harmonious and delicate.
-The flavors composed perfectly.
+The flavors were composed perfectly.
 The well-deserved Happy Eggplant Badge!
 5 eggplants.

 Saint-Pierre/foie gras/turnip cabbage/poppyseed